Oneness (film): Reception

 Elle Magazine listed Oneness as one of the "8 Films to Watch Out For" at the Kashish Pride Film Festival 2024.

 Mid-Day also included Oneness in their "10 Films to Watch Out For" list for the same festival.

+In 2026, Firstpost recognized Oneness in its list of 5 notable Manipuri films.

 The film received widespread critical acclaim upon its release.
+India Today NE praised Oneness for its sensitive portrayal of queer lives, family relationships, and acceptance, describing it as a landmark in Manipuri cinema for openly depicting same-sex relationships.
+Imphal Review of Arts and Politics hailed Oneness as “a defiant cinematic stand against deep-rooted socio-cultural intolerance”.
+The review applauded Priyakanta Laishram’s emotionally raw performance and empathetic direction while praising the film’s powerful storytelling, intimate cinematography, and immersive sound design.
+It further noted that the film shatters silence around queerness in Manipur with “grace, empathy, and unflinching honesty” and called it “not just a film but a cultural awakening.”

+The Sangai Express (English) described Oneness as "a significant milestone in Manipuri cinema, shedding light on the complexities of human relationships and the societal pressures that often dictate them.
+It is a film that will be remembered not only for its storytelling and performances but, more importantly, for its cultural impact."
 E-Pao gave the film a 5/5 rating, describing it as "A Brave, Pioneering Triumph in Manipuri Cinema."
 The review further stated, "As Priyakanta Laishram and his team continue to pave the way for more inclusive storytelling, Oneness will undoubtedly remain a milestone in the history of Manipuri and Indian cinema."
 In its 4 out of 5 stars review, Signpost News described Oneness as "the film that dared to say what Manipur silenced," noting its confident direction and emotionally impactful storytelling.

-Imphal Review of Arts and Politics hailed Oneness as “a defiant cinematic stand against deep-rooted socio-cultural intolerance”.
-The review applauded Priyakanta Laishram’s emotionally raw performance and empathetic direction while praising the film’s restrained yet powerful storytelling, intimate cinematography, and immersive sound design.
-It further noted that the film shatters silence around queerness in Manipur with “grace, empathy, and unflinching honesty” and called it “not just a film—but a cultural awakening.”

-The Sangai Express described Oneness as "a significant milestone in Manipuri cinema, shedding light on the complexities of human relationships and the societal pressures that often dictate them.
-It is a film that will be remembered not only for its storytelling and performances but, more importantly, for its cultural impact."
-A review from Manipur Wiki stated, "Oneness is a powerful film that will leave audiences empathizing with the protagonists and reflecting on the importance of acceptance and inclusivity."
+Manipuri Wiki praised Oneness for offering a distinctive glimpse into Manipuri cinema and for its authentic representation of a marginalized community.

+Reviewing for the Manipuri-language Poknapham, Yambem Tombi Devi wrote that the film offered a fresh perspective on queer lives in Manipuri society by encouraging audiences to view queer people with empathy and humanity.
+She also praised Priyakanta Laishram's portrayal of Ivan for conveying the character's emotional depth and commended the performances, and overall technical execution.
+Writing in Poknapham – The People's Chronicle, Aribam Dhurv Sharma called Oneness one of the finest films on queer lives from Northeast India, noting its empathetic storytelling and universal message of belonging.

+Writing for the Manipuri-language The Sangai Express, actor and film critic Rajkumar Jnanaranjan described Oneness as a significant advancement for Manipuri digital cinema, praising its visual language, the producers' support for the project, and Laishram's performance as Ivan.
+He also commented that Pamheiba's family background could have been developed further.